dianapatrong/DE101_SQL_Assignment/README.md

 * An order might have multiple items.
 * Each item might be fulfilled by a distinct seller.

-> Note: This dataset contains real commercial data, all text identifying stores and partners where anonymized by replacing
+> Note: This dataset contains real commercial data, all text identifying stores and partners were anonymized by replacing
 > the data with the names of Game of Thrones houses.